wp-plugins/woocommerce-gift-coupon/README.txt

 Woocommerce Gift Coupon lets you create a WooCommerce product category known as 'GiftCoupon' which will serve as a reference for our customers to give discount coupons to friends in future purchases.
 When buying this type of product , the administrator comes the order type 'GiftCoupon' and when complete, the administrator can generate coupons and codes to send mail to the consumer.

+**BASIC OPTIONS**

+* **SETTINGS COUPON**
+You can set the coupon that will sell and subsequently will generate for the customer.
+You can create as many coupon type products you want to sell

+* **EMAIL - CUSTOMIZE TEMPLATE**
+You can change the style of the email template to be sent to your customers while generating coupons

+* **COUPONS GENERATED**
+At all times you can check in WooCommerce orders , coupons that have been generated and sending for each order.

 == Installation ==